willow385/ncndi/readme.txt

     grammar.bnf: The grammar of MPL, expressed in a form of ABNF.

+    beer.mpl: MPL implementation of "99 Bottles of Beer on the Wall".

+    comparisons.mpl: MPL program showing the use of relational operators.

+    conditionals.mpl: MPL program showing the use of logical operators.

+    fibbonacci.mpl: MPL program that calculates and prints the first twelve numbers of the Fibbonacci sequence using recursion.

     hello.mpl: Hello world program in MPL.

-    foo.mpl: An MPL program demoing many of MPL's features.

-    string_test.mpl: An MPL program that tests the interpreter's ability to parse string literals.
+    string_test.mpl: Program to test the limits of the MPL lexer's ability to correctly parse string literals.

-    type_safety.mpl: an MPL program demonstrating type coercion.
+    type_safety.mpl: Program demonstrating type coercion in MPL.

-    beer.mpl: Implementation of "99 Bottles of Beer on the Wall" in MPL.

-    comparisons.mpl: An MPL program demonstrating various comparison operators.

-    conditionals.mpl: An MPL program demonstrating various logical operators.